 Emotional terror of the Trump variety works on underlings or his fellow Republican officeholders who fear they’ll lose their positions if they defy the angry king.
 It also works on the preternaturally polite, who will happily fold if by folding they can cool tempers.
 But the more Trump puts on the fright wig, the less scary he becomes.
 The sight of Trump baring his teeth like a wild macaquedoesn’t seem to faze Pelosi and Schumer.
 Decades in Congress have inured them to this kind of political gnarling.

 Tantrums don’t work very well in government as opposed to business, because there are so many more moving parts—separation of powers, political parties, scores of agencies, 50 states and 245 million eligible voters—than in Manhattan real estate.
 Even when Trump’s party controlled both legislative houses, his tactics couldn’t achieve his complete agenda.
-What makes him think he can bulldoze the Democrats now that they’re in firm hold of the House, where they’re weakening him with the power of investigation?lies, Trump’s hysterics are just another way of forcing people to live in his factually stunted, theatrical universe.
+What makes him think he can bulldoze the Democrats now that they’re in firm hold of the House, where they’re weakening him with the power of investigation?
+Like his Niagara of lies, Trump’s hysterics are just another way of forcing people to live in his factually stunted, theatrical universe.
 As Pelosi and Schumer have shown, the spell is easily broken.